heheleo/algo25/content/Unit 4/Problems/0-1 Knapsack Problem.md

 \text{Maximise }\sum_{i=1}^nv_ix_i\text{ where }\sum_{i=1}^nw_ix_i\leq W\text{ and }x_i\in\{0,1\}
 $$

-The 0-1 Knapsack problem is [[Complexity Classes#NP-Complete|NP-Complete]], and so currently there are no known polynomial-time solutions to the problem.
+The 0-1 knapsack problem is [[Complexity Classes#NP-Complete|NP-Complete]], and so currently there are no known polynomial-time solutions to the problem.